 California’s Legal Requirements to Access a Safe Deposit Box After Death

-California Probate Code section 331(a) requires that the person seeking access to the safe deposit box be in the possession of a key.
-The person seeking access to the box must provide a financial institution with the following information:
+California Probate Code section 331(a) requires that the person seeking access to a safe deposit box be in the possession of a key.
+Further, this individual must provide a financial institution with the following information:

-- Proof of the decedent’s death; and
+- Proof of the decedent’s death

-- Reasonable proof of the person seeking access.
+- Reasonable proof of the person seeking access

-Proof of the decedent’s death must be provided by a certified copy of the decedent’s death certificate or by a written signed statement of death by the coroner, treating physician, or hospital that recorded the decedent’s death.
-Basically, a person requesting access to a safe deposit box must provide a key, death certificate, and driver’s license to the bank.
+The person seeking access must provide proof of the decedent’s death with a certified copy of the death certificate.
+Instead, they may also provide a written statement of death signed by the coroner, treating physician, or hospital that recorded the death.
+In addition, the person requesting access can use a driver’s license for identification purposes.

-- Under the supervision of a bank representative, allow the requester the opportunity to make an inventory of the safe deposit box contents.
+- Under the supervision of a bank representative, allow the requester the opportunity to make an inventory of the safe deposit box contents

-- Make a photocopy of the will and trust documents removed from the box.
+- Make a photocopy of the will and trust documents removed from the box

-Note, the information above only applies to get access to safe deposit box after death where the safe deposit box is in a financial institution held in the sole name of the decedent.
-In addition, if a person seeking access to the decedent’s safe deposit box does not have a key and is not the administrator, the person will be required to get letters testamentary or letters of administration from the court to get access to the safe deposit box and it’s contents.
+Furthermore, note that the legal requirements listed above only apply to accessing safe deposit boxes in a financial institution held in the sole name of the decedent.
+Additionally, if the person seeking access does not have a key and is not the estate administrator, they must get letters testamentary or letters of administration.
+Without a key or letters, the court will not grant access to the safe deposit box and its contents.

 Recovered the Documents?
 Now Get Help With Estate Planning